huggingface/blog/object-detection-leaderboard.md

 * Ported models do not output the same logits as the original models.
 * Some ground-truth objects may be ignored by the evaluator.
 * Computing the IoU may be complicated.
-* Text-conditioned models requires precise prompts.
+* Text-conditioned models require precise prompts.

 Let’s take the DEtection TRansformer (DETR) ([facebook/detr-resnet-50](https://huggingface.co/facebook/detr-resnet-50)) model as our example case.
 We will show how these factors may affect the output results.